+Motor on for Block

 Starts the motor for a chosen amount of time specified in seconds.
 The amount of time can be set with a numeric input, using whole or decimal numbers.

-Pseudocode: Start motor for 2 seconds
+Pseudocode: Start motor for 1 second

-Motor Off Block Stops any movement of the motor.
+Motor off Block Stops any movement of the motor.